bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <h2 align="center"><a href="{{site.baseurl}}/submissions/">Submissions</a> and <a href="{{site.baseurl}}/registration/">Registration</a> are now open!</h2>

-The second annual BTSCON will be held virtually via Zoom in October, 2023.
+The second annual BTSCON will be held virtually via Zoom in October 2023.
 The goal of this three-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

 ### Quick Links:
 * <b><a href="{{site.baseurl}}/submissions/">Session formats and submission info</a></b>